 1. Get outside!

-One of the best things you can do it go outside when natural light is the brightest.
+One of the best things you can do is go outside when natural light is the brightest.
 Even if it’s a cloudy day your skin will still receive sunlight and transform it into vitamin D. In addition we tend to be more active when we are outside than when inside.
 Even better go outside with other people, so you get a social benefit as well.
-I have been told by multiple doctors that those of us who live above 42 degrees North Latitude (roughly the Oregon/California border) ought to make special effort to be outside as the rays of the sun are less direct all year round, and to supplement in the winter with Vitamin D.
+I have been told by multiple physicians that those of us who live above 42 degrees North Latitude (roughly the Oregon/California border) ought to make special effort to be outside as the rays of the sun are less direct all year round, and to supplement in the winter with Vitamin D3.

 2. Eat well!